Daniel-dev22/esphome-econet/README.md

 # esphome-econet

+This project is a fork of [Stockmopar's Repo](https://github.com/stockmopar/esphome-econet) It has been modified with additional features that the original project does not have.
+I also want to thank Stockmopar for his work on laying the foundation for this project and decoding the protocol as none of this would have existed without his help.

-This ESPHome package creates a local network connection to econet-based devices, currently water heaters like the Rheem Heat Pump Water Heater (HPWH), and creates entities in Home Assistant to control and monitor the devices.
-This package also provides more and more detailed sensors than does the Rheem econet cloud-based integration available in Home Assistant.
+This ESPHome package creates a local network connection to econet-based devices, such as an HVAC system orwater heaters like the Rheem Heat Pump Water Heater (HPWH), and creates entities in Home Assistant to control and monitor the devices.
+This package also provides more detailed sensors than the Rheem econet cloud-based integration available in Home Assistant.
 However, both can coexist.
-At present, this package does not support mode-switching; use the Rheem integration for that.

 ## Hardware ##